 The Certified Information Governance Professional (IGP) from ARMA is another certification in the information management field and one that’s attracted a lot of interest from records managers.
 Although I work for AIIM, which is the sole provider of the CIP certification; I’ve held both certifications since their inaugural beta exams and promise to remain neutral in this unbiased review.
 We will evaluate the 7 key differences between them, including: Exam Content and Development Exam Price Exam Preparation Exam Experience Digital Badging Certification Maintenance Industry Acceptance

 Do you want to earn your seat at the table for your organization’s important strategic discussions?
 Maybe you’re going for that next promotion and looking to round out your skillset.
 You might even just want to prove to yourself that you have what it takes to be among the industry’s elite.
 There are a multitude of reasons why you may be interested in the Certified Information Professional certification.
-No matter the reason, one thing you’ll want to know is how much it costs to get certified.
+No matter the reason, one of the many questions you may have on your mind is how much it costs to get certified.
 With in-person vs. online testing, an array of options to prepare, and special discounts and free materials for professional members, it can easily become confusing.
 At AIIM, we've helped hundreds of people get CIP certified.
 Our goal with this article is to walk you through the costs of this exam so that you can make an informed decision on which is the right path for you.

 You’ve made a New Year’s resolution to clean up one of your digital landfills.
 Congratulations!
 But where do you start?
 In this blog post, we present an approach and checklist for migrating your information from one system to another.
 While the details will differ depending on a number of factors (the systems being migrated from and to, the nature of the information being migrated, etc.), many of the steps in the migration process will be similar.
 We believe that an effective migration process consists of four primary phases: Strategy Planning Preparation Migration